 True Length Technology® has 16 adult fitting charts and 10 more children’s charts, so everyone can be fit perfectly to the math model.
 No gripping up or down all the while maintaining the same knee bend and spine tilt.
 One singular athletic address position for every club.
 It doesn’t get any simpler than this.

-So with a common grip height:
+So with a common and consistent grip height:

 - All 3 clubs will sit true to the ground (parallel) with a common grip height position based on the True Length Technology® math model

 - Lie angles are all correct relative to the singular athletic address (and hand) position

 - With the correct TLT Series every golfer will stand athletic

 - the SW sitting correct at ground level

 - the 7 iron would be 1.24″ below the ground

 - the 3 iron would have to be 2.37″ below the ground.

 - The SW is sitting correct at ground level